Learning Environments: Introduction

 The proposal included a Sound Board made of the sound board from an upright piano.
 The sound board could be played with fingers, palms or mallets.
 The size of the sound board makes it possible for multiple players.

-The Bridge School shares a campus with North Hillsborough Elementary and Crocker Middle School, two public schools in the Hillsborough City School District.
-This physical placement provides significant benefit to the educational program for students from all three campuses and provides our staff the opportunity to see our students in an inclusive environment.
-The Bridge School education teams and teachers from North and Crocker plan for our students' participation in appropriate grade-level general education classroom activities for selected subject areas, recess, and school-wide events.
+The Bridge School shares a campus with North Elementary School, in the Hillsborough City School District.
+This physical placement provides significant benefit to the educational program for students from both schools and provides our staff the opportunity to see our students in an inclusive environment.
+The Bridge School education teams and teachers from North School plan for our students' participation in appropriate grade-level general education classroom activities for selected subject areas, recess, and school-wide events.
 A Bridge School staff member accompanies each student during all general education experiences and provides ongoing support to address student goals and maximize each student's ability to participate, interact with peers and learn curricular content.
-The Bridge staff member takes careful notice of what accommodations and modifications are necessary to ensure active participation and brings that information back to the educational team for future planning.
-Our students' participation in grade-appropriate general education classrooms increases opportunities for educational involvement and social development for Bridge School students and for the students at North and Crocker.
+The Bridge staff member takes careful notice of what accommodations and adaptations are necessary to ensure active participation and brings that information back to the educational team for future planning.
+Our students' participation in grade-appropriate general education classrooms increases opportunities for educational involvement and social development for Bridge School students and for the students at North Elementary School.

 We use an adaptation of the Participation Model (Beukelman & Mirenda, 2006) as a guide when determining expected levels of participation for each student in the general education environment.
 Educational teams assess and monitor the levels of support required, including accommodations, material adaptations, and interaction strategies that maximize their participation in general education classrooms.
 This is an important step in our process of identifying the necessary accommodations and supports that will enable our students to be successful when they transition back to the public school setting.